top of page

 Neve Tzedek

-Neve Tzedek is a central, quiet, upscale historic neighborhood known for its well-preserved old architecture, boutique shops, art galleries, and refined atmosphere, also tend to be on the pricier side.
+Neve Tzedek is an upscale historic neighborhood on the Central to South area of the city, known for its well-preserved old architecture, boutique shops, art galleries, and refined atmosphere, also tend to be on the pricier side.

 Ramat Aviv